Mr Plumber Logo

 Most homeowners treat it that way because for most of its life it just works.
 You turn on the tap, the water is hot, and you do not think about it again until something goes wrong.
 That invisibility is exactly what makes it expensive when it finally fails.
 Nobody budgets for it, nobody plans for it, and when it goes it always seems to go at the worst possible time.

 Your cylinder has a service life, it has warning signs, and it responds to how it is managed.
-A cylinder that is checked periodically, that has its anode replaced when it needs it, that is sized correctly for the household and set up to take advantage of off peak heating, will run efficiently and last its full service life.
+A cylinder that is checked periodically, that has its anode replaced when it needs it, and that is sized correctly for the household, will run efficiently and last its full service life.
 One that is ignored until it fails will cost significantly more over its lifetime and significantly more when it finally gives up.

 You are not just paying for hot water.
 You are paying for how well the system delivering it has been looked after.